Visit KZN | KZN South Coast

 Sunscreen:

-• Apply generous amounts of SPF 30 sunscreen (or higher) to all exposed areas (even on a cloudy day)
+• Apply generous amounts of SPF 30 sunscreen (or higher) to all exposed areas (even on a cloudy day) at least 30 miinutes prior to exposure

 • Reapply sunscreen every two hours – pay attention to children who are in and out the water